Diamonman123/Universal-Appimage-Installer/README.md

-Lord Bin - AppImage installer v0.0.1 - Mozilla Public Licence v2
+Lord Bin - Universal AppImage Installer v0.1.0 - Mozilla Public Licence v2
 ---------------------------------------------------------------------------------------------------------
 Application used to automate the intergration of an AppImage to the system